wenxuanjun/os-terminal/README.md

 ## Acknowledgement

 - [embedded-term](https://github.com/rcore-os/embedded-term): This project is a fork of it with some simplifications and improvements.
-- [alacritty](https://github.com/CyberFlameGO/alacritty): General reference for the terminal implementation.
+- [alacritty](https://github.com/alacritty): General reference for the terminal implementation and `vte` crate.
 - [noto-sans-mono-bitmap-rs](https://github.com/phip1611/noto-sans-mono-bitmap-rs): Pre-rasterized smooth characters.

 Thanks to the original author and contributors for their great work.